 The County/City of Napa and CAL FIRE are developing a software solution allowing the County/City of Napa's Intergraph CAD to work with CAL FIRE Northrop Grumman - Altaris CAD.
-The County of Sonoma Redwood Empire Dispatch Communication Authority (REDCOM) dispatch center uses the Intergraph CAD as does the City of Napa for the County of Napa.
 This proposal is to install the software interface developed by Intergraph Corporation with the County/City of Napa for the County of Napa and with CAL FIRE, allowing the County of Napa, CAL FIRE and the County of Sonoma to communicate with each other and act as backups to each other.
 REDCOM is a fully integrated Fire and EMS Dispatch for the County of Sonoma with a Geographic Information Systems (GIS) and links all but a few police and fire departments within the County, as well as all fire and medical first responders.
-This system ensures that the closest appropriate resource will respondent the minimal amount of time.
+This system ensures that the closest appropriate resource will respond in the minimal amount of time.